 New and remanufactured locomotives are required to certify to the applicable U.S. EPA emission standards.
 Locomotives are generally identified by Tier levels, including Tier 0, Tier 0+, Tier 1, Tier 1+, Tier 2, Tier 2+, Tier 3, and Tier 4.
 The U.S. EPA's first set of locomotive emission standards in 1998 applied to newly manufactured and remanufactured locomotives which were originally manufactured in 1973 and later.
 Tier 0, Tier 1, and Tier 2 emission standards applied to locomotives originally manufactured from 1973 to 2001, 2002 to 2004, and 2005 and later, respectively.
-In 2008, U.S. EPA adopted more stringent emission standards (Tier 3 and Tier 4) for locomotives (identified by plus signs).
+In 2008, U.S. EPA adopted more stringent emission standards (Tier 3 and Tier 4) for locomotives as well as more stringent remanufacturing standards for Tier 0, Tier 1, and Tier 2 locomotives (identified by plus signs).
 Tier 4 locomotives meet the most stringent emission standards which went into effect for locomotives originally manufactured in 2015 and later.
-There are also few remaining pre-Tier 0 locomotives still in operation which were manufactured prior to 1973 and are not subject to the U.S. EPA's emission standards.
+There are also few remaining pre-Tier 0 locomotives still in operation which were manufactured prior to 1973 and are not subject to the U.S. EPA's emissions standards.